guoqilu/runmod/README.md

 ```

 # Administration
 An error in a single modulefile can cause the module command to break.
-As such, you must test your changes locally before pushing them to /tools/EDA.
+As such, you must test your changes locally before pushing them to the EDA repository.

+To locally test changes to this repository, you need to take a few steps.
+First, you need to clone the master branch of this repository, then create a branch off of master.
-You need to checkout this repository.
-Then source the env/common_bashrc.bash file in your checkout.
+Then, source the env/common_bashrc.bash file in your checkout.
 Your $MODULEPATH variable will change from:

 ```/data/tools/EDA/projects:/data/tools/EDA/flows:/data/tools/EDA/modulefiles:/usr/share/Modules/modulefiles:/etc/modulefiles```